Friday, August 1, 2014

 The day just flies by, and the ride back to the hotel is miraculously full of quiet, dozy kids instead of energetic, hyper-excited ones.

 When we got back, we walked down the block and around the corner to Faith's small grocery store, to see if there was something there that might make better use of our in-room microwave (Can't dig dinosaurs all day and eat peanut butter sandwiches for dinner that night!).
-We did find microwave meals, and yogurts, and some more fruit, but Matt--
+We did find microwave meals, and yogurts, and some more fruit, but my partner--

-Okay, let me tell you this story first: In college, Matt pretty much ate junk food all the time.
-There was a Pizza Hut in our Student Union, and I swear that Matt ate a pepperoni personal pan pizza for lunch and dinner every single school day for two solid semesters.
+Okay, let me tell you this story first: In college, my partner pretty much ate junk food all the time.
+There was a Pizza Hut in our Student Union, and I swear that he ate a pepperoni personal pan pizza for lunch and dinner every single school day for two solid semesters.
 We went grocery shopping together once for food to take to my apartment, and he bought chicken nuggets IN NOVELTY SHAPES.
 Seriously, rocket shaped chicken nuggets--why was I not concerned that I was dating a five-year-old?

-After we moved here from Texas, Matt was gutted to discover that he could no longer buy Better Cheddars at the grocery store.
+After we moved here from Texas, my partner was gutted to discover that he could no longer buy Better Cheddars at the grocery store.
 Where had they gone?!?
 We even kept an eye out for them when we traveled--buying some sandwich bread and yogurt in Florida?
 Let's see if there are Better Cheddars!--but had not ever seen them again since Texas.

-So we're in the Dakota Mart, Matt's just somehow convinced me that pizza rolls are acceptable as dinner food (Hmm, I can't for the life of me think of how I managed to gain three pounds on this road trip even after the loads of vigorous exercise that I got... wait until I tell you about the winery visit, and how I may have downed half a bottle of wine every night for a week), and we're walking through the chips aisle on our way to the register, when I spot it.
+So we're in the Dakota Mart, my partner's just somehow convinced me that pizza rolls are acceptable as dinner food (Hmm, I can't for the life of me think of how I managed to gain three pounds on this road trip even after the loads of vigorous exercise that I got... wait until I tell you about the winery visit, and how I may have downed half a bottle of wine every night for a week), and we're walking through the chips aisle on our way to the register, when I spot it.
 Like a rib fragment sticking out of the hillside, discernible from the rock around it only by its shape and slight color difference, there, surrounded by shelves of boxes of orange cheese crackers of all kinds, are four boxes of Better Cheddars.

 Reader, we bought them all.